denoland/vscode_deno/README.md

 ## Usage

-1. Download and enable extension from the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=axetroy.vscode-deno)
+1. Download and enable the extension from the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=axetroy.vscode-deno)

 2. Enable Deno for your project: